 (MORE: Get a quote for your new kitchen)

-Clever designs and forward planning can allow for even the smallest kitchen to enjoy a kitchen island.
+Clever designs and forward planning can allow for small kitchens enjoy a kitchen island.
 Small, square islands can fit neatly into your kitchen without being overbearing and will provide vital extra work space for cooking and entertaining.

 For some kitchen storage ideas think about adding lots of drawers and compartments into a small island to free up other workspace areas.